siddharthsky/DnD_Resizar-DragNDrop_image_resizer/README.md

 2. This will open the app in a new window.

 3. You can then drag and drop images onto the screen to resize them.

+4. Enter desired image resolution and press `Resize`

+5. The resizer file will be save in new folder called "Output"